Dhagash1206/Dhagash-U24AI017/README.md

 roll no. - A20
 admission no. - U24AI017

-All code are posted in the respective branches
+All codes are posted in the respective branches